 - Doing research into the optimization of animal welfare for big cats in captive conditions;

 - Providing information and education to the public.

 Unfortunately, our work is still indispensable, as the welfare of big cats is very often compromised.
 Some examples:

 - Many big cats such as lions and tigers are still kept in cruel conditions in circuses.
 They are confined to small cages, are constantly on the road and have to endure stressful training and shows;

 - In Eastern Europe, big cats usually live in cruel conditions in small enclosures.
 Money and knowledge to improve their conditions is lacking;

 - In many countries, big cats are popular pets.
-Practically none of the private owners have the necessary knowledge, resources or space to offer these animals a suitable environment.
-Big cats demand specific requirements regarding enclosure design, hiding space, room to move, food and social structure.
+None of the private owners have the necessary knowledge, resources and/or space to offer these animals a suitable environment.
+Big cats demand very specific requirements regarding enclosure design, hiding space, room to move, food and social structure.

 Lion Lenci in Safari Park Zoo Fier in Albania, before he was rescued by FOUR PAWS

 The board of the FELIDA foundation consists of: